caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_polling.md

 - `requests`: Handles HTTP GET requests
 - `gtfs-realtime-bindings`: Provides classes for decoding GTFS feeds
 - `protobuf`: Supports binary Protobuf parsing

+### Packages Required for Lambda

+The polling Lambda requires the following Python packages to run in the Lambda execution environment:

+- `requests`
+- `protobuf`
+- `gtfs-realtime-bindings`

+These packages must be included in the deployment package (or provided via a Lambda layer) so the function can import them at runtime.

 ---